emilpartow/sparse-clenshaw-curtis/README.md

 # Sparse Clenshaw–Curtis Quadrature

 Efficient, flexible Python implementation of sparse grid integration for high-dimensional problems using Clenshaw–Curtis quadrature nodes.
-This project demonstrates the construction, application, and convergence of Smolyak-type sparse grids on the unit hypercube $[0,1]^d$.
+This project demonstrates the construction, application, and convergence of Smolyak-type sparse grids on cubes $[a,b]^d$.

 ---

 ## Features

-- Sparse grid quadrature in arbitrary dimensions
+- (Smolyak) Sparse grid quadrature in arbitrary dimensions
 - Clenshaw–Curtis nodes and weights with closed nonlinear growth rule
-- Easy integration of arbitrary functions over $[0,1]^d$
+- Easy integration of arbitrary functions over $[a,b]^d$
-- Plotting and convergence study tools
-- Modern, documented, and extendable code

 ---